syncfusion-content/javascript-docs/js/Gantt/Rows.md

 ### Adding a row programmatically

-You can add rows in the below positions dynamically using [`addRecord`](/api/js/ejgantt#methods:addrecord) public method and we can define the default new record add position by using [`rowPosition`](/api/js/ejgantt#members:editsettings-rowposition "editSettings.rowPosition") property.
+You can add rows in the below positions dynamically using [`addRecord`](/api/js/ejgantt#methods:addrecord "addRecord(data, rowPosition)") public method and we can define the default new record add position by using [`rowPosition`](/api/js/ejgantt#members:editsettings-rowposition "editSettings.rowPosition") property.

 * Top of all the rows
 * Bottom to all the existing rows